2022 Aracruz school shootings: Shootings

 Afterwards, the gunman drove to the Educational Center Praia de Coqueiral, a private school.
 Entering at 9:49 a.m. through the unlocked gates, he shot two people and additionally murdered a 6th-grade 12-year-old girl.
 He used the revolver while at the school.
-After firing 8 shots and struggling to reload his revolver, Rodrigues fled again a minute later and remained at large for approximately 4 hours, where he stayed at his home.
-During his time at large, he stayed in his family's residence, stored the weapons out of sight, ate lunch with his parents and went with them to their family's beach property.
-His parents found out of their son's actions later that day, when the Military Police arrested him at their home.
+After firing eight shots and struggling to reload his revolver, Rodrigues fled again a minute later and remained at large for approximately four hours, during which he stayed at his home.
+During his time at large, he stayed in his family's residence, stored the weapons out of sight, ate lunch with his parents, and went with them to their family's beach property.
+His parents found out about their son's actions later that day, when the Military Police arrested him at their home.
 The police later issued a statement confirming that a suspect was in custody.

 Victims

 The victims of the attacks were identified by multiple news sources: